jpvanhat/SpatClustMixtures/README.md

 If you use SpatClustMixtures or otherwise refer to it, please use the following reference:

-Jarno Vanhatalo, Scott D. Foster and Geoffrey R. Hosack (manuscript).
-Spatiotemporal Clustering using Gaussian Processes Embedded in a Mixture Model
+Jarno Vanhatalo, Scott D. Foster and Geoffrey R. Hosack (in press).
+Spatiotemporal Clustering using Gaussian Processes Embedded in a Mixture Model.
+Environmetrics.

 ## Introduction